bdlucas1/math-plotting-demo/demo/README.md

 Intepretation:

-    * ev_slow1.py: vectorized computation of the expr to be plotted is a massive win
+* ev_slow1.py: vectorized computation of the expr to be plotted is a massive win.

 * ev_slow2.py: switching to the more efficient representation using GraphicsComplex is a minor win.

 * ev.py: but more importantly GraphicsComplex is amenable to representation as a pair of numpy arrays, with the full Expression structure only lazily instantiated if requested.
 This implementation in is by orders of magnitude the fastest, and the only one capable of useful performance for Manipulate.